 Downloading AREDN® Firmware

-Once you have selected the correct firmware image for your device, click the link to download the image file to your local computer.
-Make a note of the download location on your computer, since you will need to use that image to install the AREDN® firmware on your device.
+Click the appropriate button to download the image file to your local computer.
+Make a note of the download location on your computer, since you will use the downloaded image(s) to install the AREDN® firmware on your device.